blinkyparts/NE555-Fridge-Magnet/README.md

 A detailed **step-by-step guide** is available in the Wiki and GitHub repository.

 ## License
-This project is licensed under **CC-BY-SA 4.0** - Mario Langhammer and Timo Schindler
+This project is licensed under **CC-BY-NC-SA 4.0** - Mario Langhammer and Timo Schindler